p3k4/playground/log.md

 -- log Tue 18.
 00:00

 The previous lesson reminded me that I have a playlist dedicated those who want to learn to listen to Black metal.
 It's a skill, and I can't help but picture Satyricons album "Volcano" when scripting in Python.
-Seems fitting, I'll just share the playlist: https://open.spotify.com/playlist/2Y5FO9yQ5VOOFSW3CQm69V
+Seems fitting, I'll just share the [playlist](https://open.spotify.com/playlist/2Y5FO9yQ5VOOFSW3CQm69V)

 -- log Wed 19.
 01:15